 If you have State Farm and you decide to stay, I strongly recommend that you add on underinsured motorist coverage.
 Due to the struggling economy, there is a good chance that when a serious car accident or truck accident occurs in Michigan, one of the drivers will be uninsured or underinsured.
 One recent article said that half of the drivers in Detroit are driving without any insurance whatsoever, so adding underinsured and uninsured motorist coverage becomes more important today than ever before.

 Tell your insurance agent you want both uninsured and underinsured motorist coverage.
 Almost every insurance company in Michigan now offers these important coverages.
 Meanwhile, read about the 10 worst insurance companies in Michigan.
 State Farm makes the list.

 — Steven M. Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Steve has served on the executive board of the Michigan Association for Justice (formerly the Michigan Trial Lawyers Association), where he co-chairs the Automobile Accident No-Fault Committee.

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 If you are confused about your no-fault insurance policy or have questions about uninsured motorist coverage call (800) 777-0028 to speak directly with a lawyer.